The Chatham Artists Guild (CAG) is an organization of visual artists whose mission is to:

 - Educate the community and cultivate new artists and new patrons.

-In 2017, The Chatham Artists Guild celebrated 25 years of bringing Art to the people of North Carolina.
+2022 is the 30th anniversary of Chatham Artists Guild bringing art to the people of North Carolina.
 The Guild’s annual Studio Tour is our signature event.
 It is one of the oldest in the State, a prototype for other area studio tours, and a highly respected art venue.

 Membership is for visual artists 18 and older who live and work in Chatham County.
 Learn more about becoming a member.